 For students of economics, humanities or the sciences we offer world class education through our academic partners but also opportunities to be engaged in community service ranging from working with children or assisting in women’s shelters.
-The core class we offer will help you to understand the complexities of the country but also give you the tools to begin to make sense of life in Cape Town, with all its diversity, challenges and opportunities.
+The cornerstone class we offer will help you to understand the complexities of the country but also give you the tools to begin to make sense of life in Cape Town, with all its diversity, challenges and opportunities.

 It’s not just the beauty and outdoor activities that capture the hearts of travelers to South Africa.
 The country exudes cultural diversity, natural wonders, community development, political change and a general vibrancy about the people and the place.
 During your weekends and holidays, you may choose to take advantage of the wide array of adventure sports and other activities available within close proximity to your institution's location.
 In Cape Town, we aim to complement your adventures by organizing excursions and field study to local cultural events such as theater evenings, music festivals, and lectures by national leaders.

 Our Resident Director in South Africa, Dr. Alan Jansen, and our Office and Housing Administrator, Marsha Lipari, drive all of our programming, institutional relations, in-country health & safety, orientation and support for students in South Africa.
-We offer 6 different programs covering semester, academic year and summer terms and our own core course: Introducing South Africa: History, Politics and Culture.
+We offer 6 different programs covering semester, academic year and summer terms and our own cornerstone course: Introducing South Africa: History, Politics and Culture.
 This course is intended to provide a forum for reflection and analysis on current issues and challenges facing South Africans.
-All Arcadia students take this core course.
+All Arcadia students take this cornerstone course.